devjongjoka/WeatherApp/readme.md

 ### Installation

-1. Clone the repo: "git clone git clone https://mbush5@bitbucket.org/michaelbush95/weatherapp.git"
+1. Clone the repo: "git clone https://mbush5@bitbucket.org/michaelbush95/weatherapp.git"
 2. Open the project in android studio.
 3. Run the project on an emulator.